morinlab/lymphopedia/HIST1H2AM.md

 ## Overview

 This gene encodes the H2A protein, one of the core proteins comprising nucleosomes.
 Although relatively common in DLBCL, little is known about the function of these mutations.
+The relevance of HIST1H2AM mutations in DLBCL remains unclear.
+[Selective pressure analysis](#mutation-pattern-and-selective-pressure-estimates) did not identify this gene as significantly enriched for either missense or truncating mutations, indicating that many of these mutations may represent passengers.

 ## Relevance tier by entity